 Posted on May 25, 2017

-For more information on investigating absence please contact a member of our specialist Employment Law team team on 01382 229111.
+If you would like more information about disability considerations when considering dismissal please contact a member of our specialist Employment Law team team on 01382 229111.